SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Use app-based authentication

-Migration generates workload to the SPO backend differently from end user generated traffic.
+Migration generates workload to the SPO backend differently from end user-generated traffic.
 To properly allocate resources with our elastic capability, only use app-based authentication in your migration solution.

 Don't use user mode in your migration solution.
 Running migration in user mode triggers increased throttling, resulting in poor performance.